XiekangZhang/everything_about_python/python_crash_course/Project_1_alien_invasion/README.md

 - `pygame.sprite.Group()` to create a group of an element, it works like a list
 - `bullets.sprites()` returns a list of all sprites in the group _bullets_
 - `sprite.groupcollide()` to check whether the elements overlap
+- `rect.collidepoint()` to check whether the point of an event overlaps the region defined by rect

 ## Other remarks